Expedia+ Credit Cards and Rewards Program: Worth It or Not?

 - ~$350 worth of Expedia +VIP Access hotel nights @ 3,500 points per $50 coupon (7 coupons)

 That’s NOT a very good sign-up bonus compared to other Citi cards with similar annual fees, like the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® or Citi Hilton HHonors Reserve.
 You can get potentially hundreds or thousands of dollars more in travel from those cards!
+The information for the Citi AAdvantage Platinum Select card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 And even though there are bonus spending categories for Expedia purchases, dining, and entertainment, I’d rather spend my money on cards that earn more valuable points, like the Chase Sapphire Preferred or the Chase Ink Plus.